Get selected file extension in JavaScript

 Get File Extension Using Split and Pop Method

-In this method, we will use split() to split string into array with a dot.
-Then we will use pop() function to get last element from array which is an extension of a file.
+In this method, we will use split() to split a string into an array with a dot.
+Then we will use the pop() function to get the last element from an array which is an extension of a file.

 Let’s take an example to understand it.